-- Chew treats can help remove plaque, and provide stimulation for the gums.
+- Chew treats, including hard meat-protein biscuits and rawhide chews for dogs, can help remove plaque, and provide stimulation for the gums.

 - Watch out for wood – throwing sticks to dogs or letting your cat pick up a piece of wood with their mouth can result in splinters and gum damage.

-- Don’t let your pet chew on hard materials like stones.
+- Don’t let your pet chew on hard materials like bones or stones.
 They can wear down, even break teeth, damage gums and lead to infection.

 A few statistics:

 - Kittens have their first 26 “milk” or deciduous teeth at 2 to 3 weeks of age.
 Their 30 permanent teeth begin erupting around 3 months.

 - Cats have the fewest teeth of any common domestic mammal.

 - Puppies develop their deciduous teeth at 2 weeks of age, with their 42 permanent teeth starting to appear at 3 months.